theonlymonica/pipeline-existing-vm-integration-examples/README.md

 # CDK Python project - CodePipeline with StepFunction

-This is a blank project for CDK development with Python.
+This is a project for CDK development with Python.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.